INF-YT/inf-yt.org.uk/posts/welcome.md

 and the [School of Informatics][] soon.

-Our overarching goals are laid out in [our mission statement][mission-statement] (which *will* change over time), but our main aim in the Informatics Young Team will be selfish, to build tools to make *our* lives (and incidentally those of others) at the university of Edinburgh easier, tools which use data and information that already exists in various departments and schools.
+Our overarching goals are laid out in [our mission statement][mission-statement] (which *will* change over time), but our primary aim in the INF-YT is selfish, to build tools to make *our* lives (and incidentally those of others) at the university of Edinburgh easier, tools which use data and information that already exists in various departments and schools.